SmokySkyline/chutes-omnivocal-public/README.md

 Read the readme for humans if you're a human

+Install for your user and bind the command to your keyboard in your wm eg. for Hyprland `bind = SUPER, O, exec, ~/.local/bin/ovstt once` or in the GUI's for KDE/Gnome

 # Omnivocal

 **Omnivocal** is a Wayland-friendly CLI tool for fast, privacy-focused speech-to-text transcription powered by the Chutes Whisper Large V3 API.